luciVuc/LiteClass/README.md

 	obj instanceof Plane; // false

 #####The `mSettings` argument
 To instantiate a ***LiteClass*** type with user-defined values for its data fields, the default constructor supports an optional parameter, `mSettings`.
 This parameter is an object literal that passes to the constructor instantiation values for the predefined ***data fields*** of the class.
 In other words, each key of the `mSettings` object should match the name of a data field (*property* or *aggregation*) defined in the `"@private"` option of the ***class descriptor*** parameter.
 Any key in `mSettings` object that does not match the name of a ***data field*** will be ignored.
-Moreover, the value of each key in the `mSettings` parameter should be valid for its corresponding data field of the class, otherwise it will be rejected during validation and its default value used instead.
+Moreover, the value of each key in the `mSettings` parameter should be valid for its corresponding data field of the class.
+Otherwise it will be rejected during validation and its default value will be used instead.

 	var car = new Car({
 		make: "Ford",